 How do you care for dirty brunette hair?

 Even though dirty brunette hair is a fairly low maintenance hue, you’ll still need to make some changes to your hair care routine.

 First, we recommend swapping out your regular shampoo and conditioner for a system formulated to protect your color.
-We suggest the BiolageR.A.W.
-Color Care Shampoo and Conditioner system.
-The shampoo and conditioner are formulated with coconut milk and meadowfoam to help protect color-treated hair, leaving it soft and shiny with lasting color vibrancy.
+We suggest the Redken Color Extend Brownlight System.
+The color depositing shampoo and conditioner help to neutralize warmth and get rid of brass in brown hair with highlights or balayage.

 The beauty of low-maintenance hair colors is that you’re not expected to head back to the salon as often for touch-ups, but that doesn’t mean you can completely abandon your salon schedule.
 Instead of heading to the salon every six to eight weeks for root touch-ups, you may be able to stretch out your appointment every 12 to 16 weeks.
 Your stylist will come up with the optimal schedule to keep your locks in tip-top shape.